 - Gold membership - the registration requirement is two qualifying camera bodies and three qualifying lenses.
 Turnaround time on repairs to registered CPS-serviced equipment is three working days.
 Free back-up loan service, if the three-day turnaround time for repairs is exceeded.

 - Platinum membership - the registration requirement is three qualifying camera bodies and four qualifying lenses.
 Turnaround time on repairs to registered CPS-serviced equipment is two working days.
 Free back-up loan service, if the two-day turnaround time for repairs is exceeded.

 - Video membership - the registration requirement is one qualifying professional Canon camcorder.
-Turnaround time on repairs to registered CPS-serviced equipment is six days.
+Turnaround time on repairs to registered CPS-serviced equipment is five days.

 I have an existing CPS membership number that combines letters and numbers, e.g. UK013795RS, but I can't seem to log in?